grame-cncm/faust/embedded/faustremote/README.md

 * `faust`             make + sudo make install at the root of faust project
 * `HTTPDFaust`   make httpd + sudo make install at the root of faust project
 * `microhttpd`   using macport
-* `libjacknet`   download JackOSX package at : https://jackaudio.org
+* `libjacknet`   download JackOSX package at: https://jackaudio.org

 Here is te API: